📐 Platform Methodology

 Different sectors operate under fundamentally different business models.
 A utility company is valued on stability, regulated income, and dividend yield — so balance sheet risk matters more (weight 20%).
 A software company is valued on growth and margin expansion — so business quality matters more (weight 27%).
 Applying the same fixed weights to all sectors produces systematically misleading scores.
 We apply 7 sector profiles so each stock is judged by criteria that actually matter for its industry.

-Yes — the core platform is completely free with no account required.
-All 6 scoring factors, all metric cards with tooltips, all historical charts, Piotroski F-Score detail, Altman Z-Score, the full DCF Suite (Monte Carlo, Reverse DCF, Sensitivity, Earnings Update Mode), and Save Model are all free.
-Free users also get 1 AI analysis per day after signing in with Google.
-Premium ($19/month or $149/year) unlocks Fair Value shown directly on the stock page and unlimited AI analysis.
+The core platform requires no account.
+All 6 scoring factors, all metric cards with tooltips, all historical charts, Piotroski F-Score detail, Altman Z-Score, the full DCF Suite (Monte Carlo, Reverse DCF, Sensitivity, Earnings Update Mode), and Save Model are included.
+Users also get 1 AI analysis per day after signing in with Google.
+Premium ($19/month or $149/year) unlocks Fair Value shown directly on the stock page and increased AI analysis.
 See the full pricing page →

 No. All scores, analyses, and AI interpretations are provided for informational and educational purposes only.
 Nothing on thecompoundfamily.com constitutes investment advice or a recommendation to buy or sell any security.
 The platform is a research and education tool — it helps you understand a company's financial profile.
 All investment decisions are solely your responsibility.
 See our full disclaimer.